head to shanghai in the totally sci-fi new video from 88rising’s joji

 What were you like in high school?

 From what I remember, I was pretty obnoxious, always up to no good.
-That’s how me and my friend got into music.
-We were making songs about other kids or teachers.
+That’s how me and my friend got into music; we were making songs about other kids or teachers.
 I definitely toned down over the years.

 Do you remember the first video you ever uploaded to YouTube?

 I do.
 I was in 5th grade, YouTube was very young, and I was just putting up videos of me and my friends breakdancing and stuff.
-That’s right, I used to breakdance a little bit when I was younger... before I realized that my body is far too fragile and unfit for that.
+That’s right, I used to breakdance a little bit when I was younger... before I realised that my body is far too fragile and unfit for that.
 Career-wise though, the first video was just me doing some garbage in a pink suit.

 Sounds familiar.
 So was it getting sick a few years ago that prompted you to concentrate on your new music project?

 Yeah, absolutely.
-It made me realize how fragile everything actually is, and I figured I needed to step up and have the confidence to change my whole lifestyle, because it was taking a toll on me physically.
+It made me realise how fragile everything actually is, and I figured I needed to step up and have the confidence to change my whole lifestyle, because it was taking a toll on me physically.
 I just felt ready to dive in fully with my own sound and start moving in the right direction.

 So how did you find your sound?